 I will assume that the reader accepts the reality of anthropogenic climate change and ocean acidification because of the overwhelming evidence for them.
 Any reader who does not accept climate science may as well stop reading now and go on wallowing in ignorance.
 Why accept climate science?

 |Wind turbines south of Crystal Brook|

 At the present this is the closest wind farm to Crystal Brook.
 A few of the Energy Park turbines will be within 5km of parts of the town.

-Background to the projectA wind farm was first proposed within around five kilometres of my home in Crystal Brook, South Australia in or about 2005.
+Background to the energy park projectA wind farm was first proposed within around five kilometres of my home in Crystal Brook, South Australia in or about 2005.
 This became a serious proposition about 2010, but the company involved at that time dropped the project in 2012.
 In early 2017 another company, Neoen, made public a proposal for the Crystal Brook Energy Park (CBEP), which would combine a wind farm with a solar PV power station and a large battery bank.
 Again, the closest turbines would be about five kilometres from my home.

 We have had wind farms in South Australia for 14 years at the time of writing, and a substantial amount of solar PV power for perhaps half that time.
 The main shortcoming with both technologies is that they only operate when the wind blows or when daylight is bright; the proposed battery bank in the CBEP will, to some extent, overcome this limitation; power will be available at other times as well.
 CBEP will be able to effectively displace polluting fossil fuels; it could quite possibly reduce Australia's greenhouse emissions by two-thirds of a million tonnes each year.